-- Certify that the sensor has been located and aimed in accordance with manufacturer recommendations. - 2.
+- 1. Certify that the sensor has been located and aimed in accordance with manufacturer recommendations. - 2.
 For projects with up to seven occupancy sensors, all occupancy sensors must be tested. - 3.
 For projects with more than seven occupancy sensors, testing must be done for each unique combination of sensor type and space geometry. - a.
-For each sensor to be tested, verify that: - 1.
-Status indicator (as applicable) operates correctly - 2.
-Controlled lights turn off or down to the permitted level within the required time - 3.
-For auto-on occupant sensors, the lights turn on to the permitted level when someone enters the space - 4.
-For manual-on sensors, the lights turn on only when manually activated - 5.
-The lights are not incorrectly turned on by movement in nearby areas or by HVAC operation
+For each sensor to be tested, verify that: - i.
+Status indicator (as applicable) operates correctly; - ii.
+Controlled lights turn off or down to the permitted level within the required time; - iii.
+For auto-on occupant sensors, the lights turn on to the permitted level when someone enters the space; - iv.
+For manual-on sensors, the lights turn on only when manually activated; and - v.
+The lights are not incorrectly turned on by movement in nearby areas or by HVAC operation.